thuc248997/FocusPlan/README.md

 ## Features

-- Add lightweight tasks with notes and a scheduled start time
+- Add lightweight tasks with notes and editable start/end times
 - Persist your plan locally so tasks survive reloads
 - Connect your Google account with OAuth 2.0 and the Calendar API scope
 - Create calendar events for individual tasks (automatic when already signed in)